celery/celery/docs/userguide/extending.rst

 **Figure A:** Bootsteps in the Worker and Consumer blueprints.
 Starting
-              from the bottom up the first step in the worker blueprint is the Timer, and the last step is to start the Consumer blueprint, which then establishes the broker connection and starts consuming messages.
+              from the bottom up the first step in the worker blueprint is the Timer, and the last step is to start the Consumer blueprint, that then establishes the broker connection and starts consuming messages.

 .. figure:: ../images/worker_graph_full.png